-A grill made mostly of plastic will not survive long when exposed to heat and weather.
+A grill made mostly of plastic will not last long if exposed to high heat and weather elements.
 The best gas grills use a combination of steel, stainless steel, and porcelain-coated cast iron to build strong and durable grills.
 When 2 burner gas grills are built out of thick gauge steel and using good materials do a better job at retaining heat which helps cooking food evenly and retains moisture inside the grill.

 Pay close attention to build quality as most 2 burner gas grills are considered entry-level and some brands might use low-quality materials to save on costs.
-Most high-end stainless steel gas grills use 304 stainless steel, but this also increases their price.
+Most high-end stainless steel gas grills use 304 stainless steel and high-grade materials, but this also increases their price.
 Some grills will use a combination of plastic and other materials to reduce costs.

 Although using less quality materials in entry-level gas grills is not necessarily a bad thing, don’t expect the grill to last 30 years.

 Types of Cooking Grates – Porcelain-Coated, Cast Iron, and Steel Grills Grates

-Porcelain-coated cast iron grill greats are easy to use and easy to clean.
-The porcelain helps prevent meat and other products from sticking to the grill and makes it easier to clean when you are through grilling.
+Porcelain-coated cast iron grill greats are durable and easy to clean.
+The porcelain helps prevent meat and other greases from sticking to the grates and makes it easier to clean when you are done grilling.

-This type of grill will take longer to heat up and be ready for a nice steak sear.
+Porcelain-coated grill grates can longer to heat up and be ready for a nice steak sear.

 Stainless Steel Grates

 Stainless steel has the advantage of heating up quickly, being rust-resistant as well as easy to clean.

-However, stainless steel grates can crack over time, and food will stick.
+However, stainless steel chrome plated grill grates can crack, peel or chip over time, and food will stick.
 Once the chrome coating is damaged the grate can rust.
-Stainless steel grates can be very affordable and reduce the price of os your gas grill purchase.
+Stainless steel grates can be very affordable and can reduce the price of a gas grill.